martent/sitesearch/README.md

 A Ruby on Rails app for the external site search on the City of Malmo and the intranet.
 Search recommendations are managed in the application.
 The [siteseeker_normalizer](https://github.com/malmostad/siteseeker_normalizer) Ruby Gem is used for the Siteseeker integration part.

 ## Dependencies

+* A Siteseeker account
 * nginx (for production)
 * Ruby 2.x
 * MySQL or PostgreSQL
 * ElasticSearch 1.4
 * Memcached

-We use Puppet in standalone mode to setup development and server environments.
-Our Puppet provisioning is highly opinionated, see [puppet-mcommons](https://github.com/malmostad/puppet-mcommons/) for details.
+We use Puppet in standalone mode to setup development and server environments, see [puppet-mcommons](https://github.com/malmostad/puppet-mcommons/) for in-depth details.

 ## Development Setup